wagtail/wagtail/docs/reference/pages/model_reference.rst

         (text)

-        The slug of the page.
         This is used for constructing the page's URL.

         For example: ``http://domain.com/blog/[my-slug]/``